leaningtech/labs/sites/cheerpj/src/content/docs/11-guides/library-mode.md

 }
 ```

+# Example: generating a PDF with iText

 Library mode can be used to integrate powerful Java libraries into your Web application.
-As a practical example, these few lines of code make it possible to generate a PDF from JavaScript using the popular iText library:
+As a practical example, these few lines of code make it possible to generate a PDF from JavaScript using the popular iText library.

+**This example:**

+- Loads `itextpdf-5.5.13.3.jar`
+- Builds a PDF and writes it to `/files/HelloIText.pdf`
+- Reads it back as a blob and shows it in the page

 ```js
 async function iTextExample() {